codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 - The Pilgrim's Progress, John Bunyan
 - Temptation: What it is and How We Overcome, Daniel Robison
 - The Best of R.A.
 Torrey, R.A.
 Torrey
-- The Baptism with the Holy Spirit: A Modern Edition, Daniel Robison
+- The Baptism with the Holy Spirit: R.A.
+Torrey A Modern Edition, Daniel Robison
 - A Grief Observed, C.S.
 Lewis
 - The Abolition of Man, C.S.
 Lewis
 - Pensees, Blaise Pascal